nygenome/lancet/README.md

    --dist-from-str, -D        <int>        : distance (in bp) of variant from STR locus [default: 1]

 Flags
-   --primary-alignment-only, -I  : only use primary alignments for variant calling --active-region-off, -W       : turn off active region module --kmer-recovery, -R           : turn on k-mer recovery (experimental) --print-graph, -A             : print graph (in .dot format) after every stage
+   --linked-reads, -J            : linked-reads analysis mode --primary-alignment-only, -I  : only use primary alignments for variant calling --XA-tag-filter, -O           : skip reads with multiple hits listed in the XA tag (BWA only) --active-region-off, -W       : turn off active region module --kmer-recovery, -R           : turn on k-mer recovery (experimental) --print-graph, -A             : print graph (in .dot format) after every stage